-Our National Escort is dedicated to providing a high level of service and support throughout your journey.
+Our National Escorts provide a high level of service and support throughout your journey.
 However, their primary role is to manage the daily aspects of the tour.
 They are unable to offer extensive personal physical assistance.
 We kindly ask our travellers to be prepared for the physical aspects of the tour to ensure a comfortable and enjoyable experience for everyone.